 Bentz et al. (2020) recently showed that many EGS fluid injections display an extended period of stable evolution of the cumulative seismic moment.
-Following Galis et al. (2015), this indicates the growth of self-arrested ruptures, in contrast to unstable increase of seismic moment resulting in runaway ruptures that are only limited by the size of tectonic faults.
+Following Galis et al. (2015), this indicates the growth of self-arrested ruptures in contrast to unstable increases in seismic moments resulting in runaway ruptures that are only limited by the size of tectonic faults.
 Thus, unusual trends or potential changes in the seismic moment evolution may provide information on growth and activation of ruptures and thus also on the anthropogenic seismic hazard and subsequent risk.
-For example, Bentz et al. (2020) observed a steep and not stabilizing increase of the cumulative seismic moment potentially signifying unbound rupture propagation during stimulation for the Pohang EGS project.
-Dynamic source characteristics of seismic events including radiated energy, stress drop and apparent stress allow the evaluation of seismic injection efficiency (Maxwell, 2008) and the estimation of the energy budget of a stimulation campaign.
-Moreover, focal mechanisms provide important information for hazard assessment, as they can illuminate activation of large pre-existing structures such as major and potentially critically pre-stressed faults (e.g. Deichmann and Giardini, 2009; Ellsworth et al., 2019).
-Using focal mechanisms, Ellsworth et al. (2019) showed that induced seismicity activated a fault zone which ultimately triggered the large MW 5.5 earthquake at Pohang.
+For example, Bentz et al. (2020) observed a steep and non-stabilizing increase in the cumulative seismic moment, potentially signifying unbound rupture propagation during stimulation for the Pohang EGS project.
+Dynamic source characteristics of seismic events including radiated energy, stress drop, and apparent stress allow the evaluation of seismic injection efficiency (Maxwell et al., 2008) and the estimation of the energy budget of a stimulation campaign.
+Moreover, focal mechanisms provide important information for hazard assessment, as they can illuminate activation of large pre-existing structures such as major and potentially critically pre-stressed faults (e.g., Deichmann and Giardini, 2009; Ellsworth et al., 2019).
+Using focal mechanisms, Ellsworth et al. (2019) showed that induced seismicity activated a fault zone, which ultimately triggered the large $M{\rm w}$ 5.5 earthquake in Pohang.
 The authors suggested that seismic analysis performed during stimulation sequences may provide early information on increasing seismic hazard.
-In addition, stress tensor inversion of focal mechanism data using e.g. the MSATSI (Martínez-Garzón et al., 2014) or BRTM (D'Auria and Massa, 2015) approaches allow the estimation of potential changes of the local stress field but require high-quality seismic waveform data from dense local seismic networks.
+In addition, stress tensor inversion of focal mechanism data using, e.g., the MSATSI (Martínez-Garzón et al., 2014) or BRTM (D'Auria and Massa, 2015) approaches allows the estimation of potential changes in the local stress field but requires high-quality seismic waveform data from dense local seismic networks.
 Studies of the spatial and temporal variations of the stress field orientation contribute to understanding complex seismo-mechanical processes occurring in the reservoir during injection (Kwiatek et al., 2013).
 Martínez-Garzón et al. (2013) first observed a clear correlation of temporal stress changes in response to high injection rates at The Geysers geothermal field.

-In this study we present a refined high-resolution dataset of seismicity induced during stimulation of the world's deepest geothermal EGS in the Helsinki suburban area in 2018 (Kwiatek et al., 2019; Ader et al., 2019; Hillers et al., 2020).
-The data was collected using a combined seismic network of individual sensors in shallow boreholes framing the injection site combined with a multi-level vertical geophone array at ≥2 km depth.
-Our dataset expands, refines and completes the original study of Kwiatek et al. (2019).
-We include seismic events which occurred after the end of the hydraulic stimulation and refine the seismic catalog using double-difference relocation with a new velocity model derived from a post-injection Vertical Seismic Profiling (VSP) campaign.
-To analyze the structural complexity of the reservoir, we investigate the spatio-temporal seismicity evolution and the temporal as well as spatial distribution of the seismic moment release during and after stimulation.
-This analysis is supported by an extensive catalog of source mechanisms derived from a cross-correlation based technique.
+In this study we present a refined high-resolution dataset of seismicity induced during stimulation of the world's deepest EGS in the Helsinki suburban area in 2018 (Kwiatek et al., 2019; Ader et al., 2019; Hillers et al., 2020).
+The data were collected using a combined seismic network of individual sensors in shallow boreholes framing the injection site combined with a multi-level vertical geophone array at $\geq 2 \text{ km}$ of depth.
+Our dataset expands, refines, and completes the original study of Kwiatek et al. (2019).
+We include seismic events that occurred after the end of the hydraulic stimulation and refine the seismic catalog using double-difference relocation with a new velocity model derived from a postinjection vertical seismic profiling (VSP) campaign.
+To analyze the structural complexity of the reservoir, we investigate the spatiotemporal seismicity evolution as well as the temporal and spatial distribution of the seismic moment release during and after stimulation.
+This analysis is supported by an extensive catalog of source mechanisms derived from a cross-correlation-based technique.
 Information on the local stress field orientation is derived from seismicity data.
-We discuss the evolution of potentially permeable zones in the reservoir and the re-activation of a network of small-scale fractures during and after stimulation.
+We discuss the evolution of potentially permeable zones in the reservoir and the reactivation of a network of small-scale fractures during and after stimulation.